 |Master of Science (Research)||Course information for:||Local Students||International Students|

-Data analytics is an integral part of decision making in all sectors of the society.
-This major sequence provides you with the skills required to be a data analytics professional.
-You will learn the theory and techniques required to interpret datasets and uncover hidden patterns to make predictions, draw conclusions, drive successful initiatives, and make better decisions.
-We focus on meaningful analyses in the face of huge amounts of data, where traditional approaches may be impractical.
+Data analytics is an integral part of decision-making in all areas of society: business, finance, government, medicine, research and beyond.
+Learn the theory, methodologies and techniques that allow you to interpret datasets and uncover hidden patterns in order to make predictions, draw conclusions, drive successful initiatives and make better decisions, with a particular focus on meaningful analyses in the face of huge amounts of data, where traditional approaches may be impractical.

 Why study computer science at Deakin?